reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ## What is CSRF?

-An attacker launching a CSRF attack misleads a user into performing actions on his/her behalf.
+New age websites often need to fetch data from other websites for various purposes.
+For example, the website might call a google map API to display a map of user's current location or render a video from youtube.
+These are examples of cross-site requests and can also be a target of CSRF attacks.

+When a website requests data from another website on behalf of a user, there are no security concerns when the request is unauthenticated.

 CSRF attacks target websites that trust some form of authentication by users before they perform any actions.
 Attackers exploit this trust and send forged requests on behalf of the authenticated user.
+This illustration shows the construct of a CSRF attack:

 ![CSRF intro](/assets/img/posts/csrf/csrf-intro.png)